thiaguin/E-Commerce/README.md

 This is a simple project to improve my skills as a software developer, the project simulates an e-commerce website.

+## Backend

+You can find the backend configuration, how to install and the main tools used [here](/backend/README.md).

+## Frontend

+You can find the frontend configuration, how to install and the main tools used [here](/frontend/README.md).

+## Images

+You can find same prints of the project running [here](/prints)

 ## Project Description

 The mean features are: